-Duchenne muscular dystrophy is the most common genetic form of muscular dystrophy affecting 1 in 3000 boys.
-Although the disease is known to be caused by the absence of the cytoskeletal protein, dystrophin, no effective treatment is yet available.
-Any effective therapy has to replace the dystrophin-associated protein complex to reconstruct the vital link between the extracellular matrix and internal cytoskeleton.
+Duchenne muscular dystrophy is the most common genetic form of muscular dystrophy affecting 1 in 5000 boys.
+Although the disease is known to be caused by the absence of the cytoskeletal protein, dystrophin; no effective treatment is yet approved.

 Dystrophin-associated protein complex: